A year in review: how brands own the top of the timeline with First View.

 How brands are leveraging First View to own their moment:

-From cars to films and the tech market, First View has been part of a variety of campaigns this past year.
+From autos to film and tech markets, First View has been a part of a variety of campaigns this past year.

 @Moto_USA sought an innovative way to showcase its one-of-a-kind Moto Z smartphone and demo how easy it is to add premium features with snap-on modules.
-So Motorola used First View, Promoted Trend, and a custom finger snap emoji to spread the word, which “allowed us unparalleled reach for our brand, as well as a great way to extend our brand message at scale,” explained Beth Reilly, head of Motorola’s global media and consumer engagement.
-The brand achieved a 3× lift in follows, 19× lift in daily average mentions, and 87.5M brand impressions.
+So Motorola used First View, Promoted Trend, and a custom finger snap emoji to spread the word, which “allowed us unparalleled reach for our brand, as well as a great way to extend our brand message at scale,” said Beth Reilly, head of Motorola’s global media and consumer engagement.
+The brand achieved a 3X lift in follows, 19X lift in daily average mentions, and 87.5M brand impressions.